bewithdhanu/codeigniter-3.2.1-with-admin-LTE-Template-Intigration/README.md

 Open browser; goto localhost/phpmyadmin.
 Import the file "db.sql" in that database.

+Change database.php in application/config/database.php with your own database details that created previously by importing db.sql

 Copy the remaining code into your root directory Open browser; goto localhost/[project-folder-name] and press enter

 The login screen will appear.